norm/flourish/documentation/adding-sources.markdown

 Any source can have other Markdown content added from separate files, providing that they share the slug part of the filename.
-For example, a source with the filename `blog-post.toml`, will automatically contain the content of the file `blog-post.body.markdown` as though it has been in the key `body_markdown` in the TOML.
+For example, a source with the filename `blog-post.toml`, will automatically contain the content of the file `blog-post.body.markdown` as though it had been in the key `body_markdown` in the TOML.

 The advantage of having separate files for the Markdown is readability — both